osrochabr/baseapp_js/README.md

-# baseapp_js
-Config files for JS Projects
+## Configuration files for JS Projects